jimisor/isor.co.uk/log.md

 ## 2025

 - Converted a .Net Framework (4.7.2) C# rest api from synchronous to asynchronous.
-Ensuring Elmah logging could correctly access the HttpContext in code after an await.
+(Included manually managing HttpContext, for logging etc).

 - Deployment of a new instance of [SmartConnect](https://www.smartcitizen.net/products-services/smartconnect.aspx) as Azure App Service and configuration of Application Gateway.